Leighton Buzzard: Expansion

 The population of Leighton-Linslade was originally recorded in the 2001 census as 32,417.
 Part of Billington parish was transferred in 2003 to Leighton-Linslade, and the revised census result including this area was 32,753.
 At the 2011 census, the population of the Leighton-Linslade built-up area was recorded by the Office for National Statistics as 37,469, and was estimated to have reached 43,203 in 2020.

-The town is expanding southwards, with the development of sites in Southern Leighton Buzzard through the Southern Leighton Buzzard Development Brief.
+The town is expanding southwards, with the development of sites in southern Leighton Buzzard through the Southern Leighton Buzzard Development Brief.
 It is also expanding eastwards, with several developments forming the Eastern Leighton Linslade Urban Extension Scheme.

 Places of interest

-The town is home to the Leighton Buzzard Light Railway, a narrow gauge heritage railway, one of England's longest at just under 3 mi long and oldest narrow-gauge lines, with an extensive collection of locomotives and rolling stock.
+The town is home to the Leighton Buzzard Light Railway, a narrow-gauge heritage railway, one of England's longest at just under 3 mi long and oldest narrow-gauge lines, with an extensive collection of locomotives and rolling stock.

 The Grand Union Canal runs through the town, alongside the River Ouzel.

 All Saints' Church, an Early English parish church dating from 1277.
 The church is the starting point for the annual Wilkes Walk, described as "a curious procession of the church choir, clergy, and churchwardens across town to the alms houses in North Street."
 The church was damaged by fire in the 1980s, but has since undergone restoration.
+For information on the origin of the Medieval choir stalls see Tracy 1991.

 The town has a combined library and theatre (called the Library Theatre) where both live events and film screenings are regularly held.

 Rushmere Country Park and Stockgrove Country Park are in nearby Heath and Reach.
 The National Trust-operated country home Ascott House is located 2 mi from the town in neighbouring Buckinghamshire.

 Transport

-Leighton Buzzard is close to the M1 motorway and A5 road, and is served by Southern and London Northwestern Railway services on the West Coast Main Line railway at Leighton Buzzard railway station (in Linslade).
-The railway operates non-stop commuting services to Euston railway station, with the fastest peak journey times less than 30 minutes.
+Leighton Buzzard is close to the M1 motorway and A5 road, and is served by London Northwestern Railway services on the West Coast Main Line railway at Leighton Buzzard railway station (in Linslade).
+The railway operates non-stop commuting services to Euston railway station, with the fastest journey times at 30 minutes.